-Honestly, you can’t get much simpler or tastier than these Broiled Chicken Thighs with Honey and Spices, the hint of heat in the spice mix is a plus!
+Honestly, you can’t get much simpler or tastier than these chicken thighs, the hint of heat in the spice mix is a plus!

 I had two packages of boneless chicken thighs that equated to doing about one and one-half times the given recipe and I was wondering if a serving could be considered one package of six pieces.
 Yes…I really could have!

-Make these Broiled Honey Brushed Chicken Thighs, they are so simple.
+Make these Spiced Honey Chicken Thighs, they are so simple.
 Simple to prepare and so delicious with a great combination of sweet and heat..
 Then be honest about whether you could have eaten 3 servings too.
 I know the answer.

 Have an air fryer?
 I use the same mixture of spices to make an air fried version and we loved them too!
 That version eliminates the wet ingredients of honey and vinegar and instead includes brown sugar with the spices.
 Such an easy and delicious result as well!